anderspetersson/django-bigbrother/README.md

 	    	# Modules not enabled by default:
 	    	# 'bigbrother.core.SwapUsage',
 		)

 ## Extending Bigbrother

 Bigbrother is built to be easy to extend with your custom modules.
 A Bigbrother-module is subclass of bigbrother.core.BigBrotherModule, with a "get_val"-method returning the stat you are monitoring, and the value of it.
 Custom modules can live anywhere in your app, just put the full path to it in BIGBROTHER_MODULES.

 ### Example module returning number of total users for your site:

 ```python
 from bigbrother.core import BigBrotherModule
 class UserCount(BigBrotherModule):
     name = 'Total Users'

     def get_val(self):
         from django.contrib.auth.models import User
         users = User.objects.all()
         return users.count()
 ```

 ### The BigBrotherModule Class have the following functions/attributes:

 `name`: A string representing the name of the module.
 Defaults to 'Unamed Module'

-`check_compatible`: A function returning a boolean indicating that the module's dependencies have been met can it can execute.
+`check_compatible`: A function returning a boolean indicating that the module's dependencies have been met can so can execute.

 `write_to_db`: Boolean, set to False if you don't want to save stats from this module to the database.
 Defaults to True

-`prepend_text`: String that's beeing added before the actual value on the Dashboard.
-Defaults to an empty string.

-`add_text`: String that's beeing added after the actual value on the Dashboard.
-Defaults to an empty string.
+`prefix_text`: Text to be prefixed onto the display version of the module's value

+`suffix_text`: Text to be suffixed onto the display version of the module's value

 `warning_low`: Integer or float.
 Warn bigbrother if the value is equal or less than this value.
 Set this to None (the default) to disable.

 `warning_high`: Integer or float.
 Warn bigbrother if the value is equal or higher than this value.
 Set to None (the default) to disable.

+`link_url`: Use this to link directly to an external URL from the dashboard.

+`aggregate_function`: The Django ORM aggregation object to be used for aggregating the data for graph data.

 ## Screenshot